tomsawyer0224/easyChat/README.md

 docker stop echat
 ```
 > [!Note]
 > For later use, you can publish the docker image to [Docker hub](https://hub.docker.com/).
-Because the chatbot runs on CPU, you should build the chatbot using minimal Ollama models (specified in the 'config.yaml' file).
+Because the chatbot runs on CPU, you should build the chatbot using minimal Ollama models (specified in the 'config.yaml' file).\
+> The chatbot will generate varied responses to identical questions, even with the temperature set to zero, due to its retention of the entire conversation history.

 ## License